Tarmean/tarmean.github.io/OpenRec.md

 ## Conclusion

-I have accidentally re-discovered this pattern multiple times and found it incredibly useful for quickly prototyping transformations.
+I  accidentally re-discovered this pattern several times and have found it incredibly useful for quickly prototyping transformations.
 I also have not seen it in the wild before and figured others might find it useful.

-However:

-- I have not done much benchmarking.
-The HitTest optimization seems to help, but a direct comparison against handwritten traversals would be nicer
+However, I have not done much benchmarking.
+The HitTest optimization seems to help, but a thorough comparison against handwritten traversals would be nicer.
+I also have two open design questions:

 - `recurse` should only count as a success if the result differs from the original value.
-Some monad transformer should handle this, but I have not found a way to make this composable with user monads yet
+Some monad transformer should handle this, but I have not found a nice way to make this composable with user monads yet
+- The `HitTest` implementation can break if users call the function at new types.
+Given `tryQuery @[Int] (\rec ls -> rec (head ls, last ls))`, the recursive call at `(Int, Int)` may be unknown.
+I changed the implementation to always visit unknown types, but could we do something smarter?

-If anyone has ideas for the success tracking, or better inlining, I'm all ears!
-There is a reason fast OOP languages tend to run with a JIT compiler - specializing all indirect calls away would be fantastic.
+If anyone has ideas I'm all ears!
+There is a reason fast OOP languages tend to run with a JIT compiler - specializing the indirect calls away could make this as fast as hand-written code.
+The [Optimizing generics is easy!](https://dl.acm.org/doi/abs/10.1145/1706356.1706366) paper may have some applicable wisdom to share.
 If the API gets polished a bit further this could be a library instead of a neat design pattern.

 Thanks for reading!